 What is the Taubman College Pathways program?

 The Taubman College Pathways program seeks to create avenues to diversify the Taubman College community and the fields of architecture and urban planning.
-Geared towards those exploring graduate education, the program provides an opportunity for career exploration and learning more about Taubman College’s academic offerings in an intimate setting.
+Geared toward those exploring graduate education, the program provides an opportunity for career exploration and learning more about Taubman College’s academic offerings in an intimate setting.
 Our goal is to expand the diversity of our College and disciplines in as many ways as possible, including but not limited to socioeconomic status, educational experiences, race/ethnicity, etc. This is one of the multiple pathways and mentoring programs Taubman College offers at every stage, from high school through entry into the profession and beyond.

 Who should participate in the Taubman College Pathways program?

 Current non-University of Michigan Ann Arbor undergraduate students and college graduates who identify as first-generation or have experienced low socioeconomic status (at any point in their life--examples include but are not limited to receiving free or reduced lunch, financial aid, SNAP or housing benefits--see application for more details) are eligible to apply.
 DACAmented/Undocumented applicants are also eligible.
 We are particularly interested in students who want to explore attending Taubman College as graduate students.